Use Case 08

 What breaks

-Accumulation model version and assumptions active at binding cannot be reproduced
+Accumulation assumptions active at execution cannot be reproduced reliably

-Reserve decisions rely on reconstruction from fragmented portfolio records
+Post-event review depends on reconstruction from fragmented records

 What Veriscopic preserves